ryancdickson/crp-staging/content/index.md

 To further reduce negative impact to the ecosystem, the Chrome Root Store may temporarily continue to include more than two root CA certificates past the specified consolidation timeline on a case-by-case basis.

-#### 1.2.2 Externally-operated Subordinate CAs

-CA Owners SHOULD NOT issue new Externally-operated CA certificates that validate to a certificate included in the Chrome Root Store, unless the Subject CA Owner is represented in a self-signed root CA certificate included in the current version of the Chrome Root Store.

 ### 1.3.
 Modern Infrastructures

 #### 1.3.1 Promote use of Modern PKI Hierarchies